 - 9.1 This form of abuse involves exploitative situations, contexts and relationships where young people receive something (e.g. food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money, mobile phones) as a result of their performing, and/or another or others performing on them, sexual acts.
-It can occur through the use of technology without the child's immediate recognition; e.g. being persuaded to post sexual images on the Internet/mobile phones without immediate payment or gain. - 9.2 We recognise that any child or young person may be at risk of sexual exploitation, regardless of family background or other circumstances, and can experience significant harm to physical and mental health.
+It can occur through the use of technology without the child's immediate recognition; e.g. being persuaded to post sexual images on the Internet/mobile phones without immediate payment or gain. - 9.2 Recognition of child sexual exploitation is part of staff training.
+We note that any child or young person may be at risk of this form of abuse, regardless of family background or other circumstances, and can experience significant harm to physical and mental health.

-- 9.3 Due to the grooming methods used by abusers, it is common for young people not to recognise they are being abused and may feel they are 'in a relationship' and acting voluntarily. - 9.4 Any concerns about child sexual exploitation will be discussed with the DSL.
-There are more detailed local procedures and a risk assessment tool in the inter-agency safeguarding procedures on the DSCB website.
+9.3 Due to the grooming methods used by abusers, it is common for young people not to recognise they are being abused and may feel they are 'in a relationship' and acting voluntarily.
+To raise awareness of this, all students in Year 8 attend a performance of Chelsea's and discuss issues raised.

+9.4 Any concerns about child sexual exploitation will be discussed with the Designated Safeguarding Lead who will take appropriate action which might include completing a risk assessment form.
+The form and more detailed local procedures are in the inter-agency safeguarding procedures on the DSCB website.